JWorlds1/docs/content/tools/ssh.rst

 Using SSH
 *********
-A. Logging into a remote machine is quite simple with SSH:
+Logging into a remote machine is quite simple with SSH:

 .. code::